-RHODE ISLAND'S GEOGRAPHICAL SETTING AND CONTEXT
+RHODE ISLAND'S GEOGRAPHICAL SETTING

 Rhode Island is the nation's smallest state, only 1,214 square miles, and is located in the southernmost tier of New England.
 The land areas of Rhode Island surround Narragansett Bay, a long and narrow estuary oriented north-to-south that reaches into the state's land mass some 30 miles.
-Narragansett Bay is the dominant geographic feature.
+Narragansett Bay is the state's dominant geographic feature.
 West of Narragansett Bay, the state's land rises gradually into the low, gentle hills of the west and northwest.
 The coastline of Rhode Island (including the bay, its islands, and the southern shore) is over 400 miles long - it has been an overridingly important feature of the state's historical development and will continue to be an important part of its future development.
-The state's highest point at Jerimoth Hill in Foster is only 812 feet.
-Although Rhode Island is small, its geography and settlement patterns have considerable variety.